stackmutt/whoisd/README.md

   }
 }
 ```
-_NOTE_: dummy storage has two records for testing: "example.tld" and "google.com".
+_NOTE_: Valid storage types: Elasticsearch, Mysql, Dummy.
+Dummy storage has two records for testing: "example.tld" and "google.com".
 You can test it:
 ```sh
 whois -h localhost example.tld
 ```